-As we parked our car, we saw a mushroom at the parking lot.
+We parked our car and saw a mushroom in the parking lot.

-The restrooms at the parking lot were closed, but the other ones near the entrance were opened.
+The restrooms at the parking lot were closed, but the other ones near the entrance were open.

 As you can see from the photo above, you can tour the botanical garden using your smartphone.

-According to the sign, it is forbidden to enter with dogs (or other pets) to the Havat Noy Botanical Garden.
+According to the sign, entering with dogs (or other pets) to the Havat Noy Botanical Garden is forbidden.
 And lighting fire at Havat Noy is also prohibited.

 The Botanical Garden – Havat Noy covers an area of about 50 dunams, and in 2009 it was officially declared by the Minister of Agriculture as a “Botanical Garden.”
 Various species of unique plants, plants brought from all over the world, were acclimatized and distributed in the various nurseries in the country.
 Some are even unique to this garden only.

 The garden now has many mature trees with important historical, horticultural, and botanical value, which are the first details in the country from which propagating material was collected and distributed throughout the country, some of which have, of course, become part of the Israeli landscape.